PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 * Make some changes and push to the central repo:

-		echo "Some new code!" > file
+		echo "Some new code" > file
 		git add file
 		git commit -m "Adding new file."
 		git push central